Sc1borg/startup/notes.md

 ## MongoDB
 This might have been the easiest part so far.
 Using express as middleware makes it really easy to write and retrieve data from MongoDb.

+user passwords should always be hashed.

+methods include find, insert, update, and query operators like $gt (>), $lt (<), $regex \n You can either insert/update one or many using a list of json objects.

 ## Websocket
 Websocket gave me a decent amount of trouble.
 I tried doing what simon did, but I wanted to only display one message (which I hope is ok with the assignment), so I had to change a lot of what simon did, and it was completely unusable for a couple of days until I figured it out.
 Websocket is a powerful tool though.

+Websocket is intended to provide a full-duplex, persistent communication channel. (enable real-time, bidirectional data exchange over a single long-lived connection)

+Acronyms: JSX - JavaScript XML, JS - JavaScript, AWS - amazon web service, NPM - Node package manager, NVM - node version manager, XML - eXtensible markup language